BrightChamps Logo

 What are Surds?

 Surd is a mathematical term used to describe irrational numbers that can be expressed as the root of an integer.
 When a root cannot be simplified further, we call that a surd.
-For example, √4 is not a surd because it can be simplified even further.
+For example, √4 is not a surd because it can be simplified to 2.
 When we simplify √4, we get 2 because the square root of 4 is 2.
 Surds help in keeping calculations exact rather than using decimal approximations.

 Professor Greenline from BrightChamps